The Parish is a church community in Alpharetta, Georgia, founded in 2014.

 Jordan Warner

-The Parish is a fresh expression of an ancient faith, rooted in the history and tradition of the Anglican Church.
+The Parish is a community rooted in the rich history and broad scope of the Anglican Church.

 We belong to a worldwide Anglican Communion, constituting the third largest Christian body globally.
-The Anglican Church in North America unites 112,000 Anglicans in nearly 1,000 congregations across the United States, Canada, and Mexico into a single Church.
 As Anglicans, we hold to the via media, or “middle way.”
-This middle way teaches us to make room for all we see in Jesus, trusting him to unite us even in the midst of differences.
+This middle way teaches us to make room for all we see in Jesus, rooted in a conviction that we are held together around His table.

-The Parish is a part of a specific group of Anglican communities called Churches for the Sake of Others (C4SO).
-Under the leadership of Bishop Todd Hunter, C4SO seeks to announce, embody, and demonstrate the Kingdom of God.
+The Parish is a part of a specific group, or diocese, of Anglican churches called Churches for the Sake of Others (C4SO).
+Founded by Bishop Todd Hunter and now led by Bishop Jeff Bailey, C4SO seeks to announce, embody, and demonstrate the Kingdom of God.